TomHarding/glastonbury-helper-ii/README.md

 `--disable-images` : Disables image loading on all the tabs - _should_ speed up page loading.

-`--enable-proxies` : Enables proxies to be run against all but the first tab.
+`--enable-proxies` : Enables proxies to be run against all tabs.

 `--test` : Will use `resources/test.txt` for comparison.
 For use with test site.